 Advanced study of theories and models of adult and lifelong learning with an emphasis on current trends, recent research, and issues affecting the field.
 Issues covered will include critical theory and advancements in neuroscience and cognition as they relate to adult learning and lifespan development.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Irregular)